ulikunitz/xz/doc/xz-issues.md

 an uncompressed chunk to ensure that the flags are added in the first compressed chunk to follow.
 This complicates the implementation of the encoder and decoder.

+## Dictionary capacity is not encoded

+LZMA2 doesn't encode the dictionary capacity, so LZMA2 doesn't work standalone.